saad-lahlali/saad-lahlali.github.io/_portfolio/portfolio-3.md

 ### The Game Plan: A Four-Step Approach

 My strategy was to build a system that mimics how a human might solve this problem: by comparing contexts.
-If the article mentions "film," "director," and "Argentina," it's probably talking about the movie, not the ancient city.
+If the article mentions "film," "director," and "Argentina," it's probably playlisting about the movie, not the ancient city.

 I broke the process down into four main steps: